exonum/exonum-doc/src/advanced/services/anchoring.md

 A variant of real-time verification could be adopted for "near" real-time verification, e.g., by syncing full or lightweight nodes.
 In this case, the latest blockchain state known by the node should not be that far behind the current state, so the verification procedure is simpler than retrospective verification described above.

+## 5\.
+Last Expected Correct Transaction

+Before diving into the details of how anchoring transaction is built, the Last Expected Correct Transaction (LECT) should be introduced.

+Every anchoring transaction spends change-output from the previous tx.
+Thus, the validators should make a consensus over which transaction is previous one ans thereby should be spent.
+The difference between the validators' opinions is caused by the matter and uncertainty of the bitcoin blockchain state.

+Every node from time to time MUST check the bitcoin blockchain state and define which bitcoin transaction is the last one in the current anchoring chain.
+Such transaction is called a LECT for the specified validator.
+The following properties should be persisted for the LECT:

+- It is valid anchoring transaction for the curren Exonum blockchain
+- It may have any amount of confirmations, in particular, 0
+- Its change output should be not spent.
+That means that the specified validator believes there was no following anchoring transactions after this one
+- Among all bitcoin transactions satisfying the previous properties, LECT should have the greatest anchored Exonum block height
+- If multiple transactions respond to previous conditions, any of them may be choosed as a LECT.

+The identification process is out of scope for this specification and depends on the way validators communicate with the bitcoin network.

+!!! note "Exonum implementation"
+	See [Anchoring Implementation](anchoring-impl.md) to know how the anchoring service is implemented in the Exonum.

+The LECTs' registry is maintained in the Exonum blockchain.
+Every validator should publicate its new LECT every time it is changed; therefore, all the validators' LECTs are publicly known to everybody.

 ## 7\.
 Creating Anchoring Transactions

 This section describes generation of anchoring transactions in Exonum-BFT.

 - Say `H` is the block height of the block that MUST be anchored (recall that determining the nearest `H` is fully deterministic given the blockchain data).
 Block `#H` is accepted using generic blockchain rules.
 - Starting from this block `#H`, every validator monitors list of current LECTs.
 As soon as there is a common LECT (that is defined by `+2/3` validators), **anchoring transaction proposal** (the anchoring transaction without validators' sigs) is completely defined and is agreed upon by `+2/3` validators.
 - Any proposal of block `#(H+1)` MUST include special type transactions from `+2/3` of validators (the exact number: e.g., 7 in a 10-party consensus), each of which contains signatures on the all inputs of the anchoring transaction proposal of a specific validator.
-Any block proposal with the incorrect amount of these signatures is invalid and MUST NOT be processed.
 - Each signature MUST have `SIGHASH_ALL` sighash type.
 - _All_ signatures from a specific validator MUST be valid for the corresponding transaction to be valid
 - Based on the signatures, _any_ party with sufficient access to the blockchain can create anchoring transaction and broadcast it to the Bitcoin network.
 Because of deterministic algorithm of selecting necessary signatures for new anchoring transaction every legitimate node MUST get the same anchoring tx (with the same tx-id).
 - Every legitimate validator agreed with the selected LECT (and accordingly signed anchoring transaction proposal) SHOULD update its LECT with the hash of new complete anchoring transaction.
+However, until such update is publicized and is written to the Exonum blockchain, validator MAY NOT count new LECT as active one.
-Also every such validator MAY send complete anchoring transaction to the Bitcoin network.
+- Also every legitimate validator agreed with the selected LECT MAY send complete anchoring transaction to the Bitcoin network.
 - If at the block `#H` there is no common LECT (that is agreed upon `+2/3` validators) than no anchoring happened.
 Assets-blockchain continue to create new blocks.
 All validators wait until some of them would update its anchoring chain and common LECT would be found.
 By the reason of uncertainty in the bitcoin blockchain common LECT could be found even after new time for anchoring comes.
 New state for anchoring is the last assets-blockchain state we need to anchor.

+!!! note "Example"
-For example now we are at the height `#11000` and anchoring should be held every `1000` blocks.
+	The Exonum network is at the height `#11000` and anchoring should be held every `1000` blocks.
 But common LECT appeared only at the height `#12345`.
-In that case we anchor block `#12000` but there would be no anchor for block `#11000`
+In that case block `#12000` would be anchored, however there would be no anchor for block `#11000`

 ### 7.1\.
 Anchoring Transaction Proposal

 An anchoring transaction proposal is constructed as follows:

-- It MUST conform to the Bitcoin transaction specification with SegWit activated (except having no signature witnesses for the transaction inputs)
+- It MUST conform to the Bitcoin transaction specification.
 - The inputs are:

   - The change output of the selected common LECT.
 This input MUST present in every anchoring transaction except the first one.
+This input MUST have `#0` position.
-  - Funding UTXOs agreed upon as configuration changes and not included in a previous anchoring transaction The inputs are ordered using BIP 69 [BIP69]
+  - Funding UTXOs agreed upon as configuration changes and not included in a previous anchoring transaction.

-- The outputs MUST contain a data output and the change output, and the optional allowed outputs only.
+- The outputs MUST contain a data output and the change output only.
 The data output MUST be first, and the change output MUST be second

 - The data output MUST anchor correct information as per _Section 4.1_